 This simple 5 Little Pumpkins activity only requires the printable, scissors and glue!
 Perfect for preschool or lower elementary age children.

 First, print out the activity paper.
 Have the children color the page and cut out the pumpkin squares.
-Next, have the kids paste the pumpkin to the corresponding number on the fence.
+Next, have your little learners paste the pumpkin to the corresponding number on the fence.

 I hope your children enjoy these fun 5 Little Pumpkin activities!
-To get the free Five Little Pumpkin Printables, join my email list below and get instant access to all of these plus more freebies in my Resource Library.
+To get the free Five Little Pumpkin Printables pdf files, join my email list below and get instant access to all of these plus more freebies in my Resource Library.

 If you enjoyed this Five Little Pumpkins poem and the pumpkin activity printables, don’t miss the Fall Activities for the Family (& Free Printables!)
-There’s a free printable Jack-o-Lantern, pumpkin tractor, fall bucket list and more printable activities for this time of year!
+There’s a free printable large pumpkin (Jack-o-Lantern), pumpkin patch tractor, fall bucket list and more printable activities for this time of year!

 You can also grab free Monster Coloring pages here.
-There’s a Create a Monster page as well as 2 more fun monster coloring pages.
+Kids of all ages will enjoy the Create a Monster page as well as 2 more fun monster coloring pages.

 To make a fun wearable craft, check out this free Witch Hat Headband printable.